Akschan/Code-for-robot-car-with-speed-control-and-obstacle-detection/README.md

 - I used a TIMER in encoder mode to capture the speed on the motor and feed it to the PID Controller.

 # Sensor:
-- unfortunatly I couldn't Simulate a sensor so I had to make a pin (**PD2**) as an iput simulating when an obstacle is detected.
+- unfortunatly I couldn't Simulate a sensor so I had to make a pin (**PD2**) as an input simulating when an obstacle is detected.
 # Video Test: